Duke of Edinburgh

 A Duke of Edinburgh NSW expedition is a journey with a destination, where the major focus is on the journey itself.
-We enable this by minimising risk and teaching participants the required navigation skills to reach their goal safely.
+We enable this by minimising risk and teaching participants the required skills to reach their goal safely.
 For Silver and Gold expeditions where basic navigation skills are already learned, we set fun challenges to sharpen skills.

-- SILVER & GOLD: Monday 22nd – Thursday 25th September 2014: Great North Walk – Patonga to Somersby / Yarramalong.
+- SILVER & GOLD: ** NEW DATE ** Monday 29th September – Thursday 2nd October 2014 : Great North Walk – Patonga to Somersby / Yarramalong.
 Download the Great North Walk itinerary. ** UPDATE 18/9 this hike is fully booked. **

 - SILVER & GOLD: Thursday 18th – Sunday 21st December 2014: Itinerary coming soon.